zhanwenchen/IETrans-SGG.pytorch/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name scene_graph_benchmark conda activate scene_graph_benchmark
+conda create --name ietrans
+conda activate ietrans

 # this installs the right pip and dependencies for the fresh python
-conda install ipython
-conda install scipy
-conda install h5py
+conda install python=3.11 ipython scipy h5py

 # scene_graph_benchmark and coco api dependencies
 pip install ninja yacs cython matplotlib tqdm opencv-python overrides

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 10.2
-conda install pytorch==1.6.0 torchvision==0.6.0 cudatoolkit=10.2 -c pytorch
+# conda install pytorch==1.6.0 torchvision==0.6.0 cudatoolkit=10.2 -c pytorch

-export INSTALL_DIR=$PWD
+# conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
+conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia export INSTALL_DIR=$PWD

 # install pycocotools